kellertuer/MathSemantics.sty/Readme.md

 \norm[Big]{x}
 ```

-For a comprehensive overview over all commands, see the `mathemantics-documentation.pdf`.
+For a comprehensive overview over all commands, see the `mathsemantics-documentation.pdf`.